-- The Race to Submit Dashboard displays FAFSA/CADAA data and completion rates for 12th grade seniors, including at school, district, and state levels. - The Race to Submit Leaderboard show weekly updated of the schools with the top FAFSA/CADAA completion rates by school size. - The Race to Submit website has an "EXPORT" option that allows you to download Dashboard data into an Excel document.
+- The Race to Submit Dashboard displays FAFSA/CADAA data and completion rates for 12th grade seniors, including at school, district, and statelevels. - The 2019-20 Leaderboard will rank schools based on the percentage of completed FAFSA/CA Dream Act applications and matching GPAs that are needed for Cal Grant award consideration - The Race to Submit website has an "EXPORT" option that allows you to download Dashboard data into an Excel document.
 This can help track and report your goal.